lhellborg/transportationApp/README.md

 # Transport service app

-A responsive and user friendly app where you can search for a timetable between a departure station and an arrival station by the drop down menu.
+A responsive and user friendly app where you can search for a timetable between a departure station and an arrival station.
 Once loaded online it can be used in an offline setting with the use of serviceWorker that saves the required data in the cache.
-The default trainschedule is downloaded from the `http://www.caltrain.com/developer.html` and saved in indexed database.
+The default trainschedule is downloaded from the `http://www.caltrain.com/developer.html` site and the relevant data is saved in indexed database.

 It uses jquery, polymer packages, serviceWorker and indexdb.
 It is build from yeoman web apps template using gulp.

 ##How to use
 The autofocus is set on the departure station when loading the page.
-Type a first letter or click the down-arrow to get the available trainstations to search from.
-When leaving the field an object will be populated with all the trips from that station.
+Type a first letter or click the down-arrow to get the available train stations to search from.
+When leaving the field a data object will be populated with all the trips from that station.

-Select an arrival station in the same way and another object will be populated with all its trips.
+Select an arrival station in the same way and another data object will be populated with all its trips.

-The two objects with the trips, will be compared and trips that bind the two staions together in the correct direction will be shown when clicking the `SEARCH TRANSPORTATION` button.
-The train number with the departure time and arrival time and the duration of the trip will be shown.
+The two objects with the trips, will be compared and trips that bind the two stations together in the correct direction will be shown when clicking the `SEARCH TRANSPORTATION` button.
+All available trips with the departure and arrival time and the duration of the trip, will be shown.